 Essential Skills Work Visa

 The government is planning some significant changes to these applications so check out our Latest News Section for more information as it comes to press.
 Currently the Essential Skills visa requires a full time job offer (30 hours a week or more) for a role that no New Zealanders are available or skilled to do.
 Your skills and experience for the job must match those listed in the Australian and New Zealand Standard Classification of Occupations ( ANZSCO).
-The duration of the visa will depend on the skill level of the job.
+The duration of the visa will depend on the skill level of the job. the ANZSCO will be phased out over the coming months and one new work visa will take the place of six currently in use.

 Work to Residence Visa (Accredited Employer).